-- Carry out yourself only the service and maintenance work you have the requisite knowledge and experience of. - All other maintenance work may only be carried out by an authorised service workshop. - Make sure that every defect is rectified immediately, according to the instructions. - · Follow the instructions exactly! - All other work to rectify faults must be performed by personnel in an authorised service workshop!
+- Carry out yourself only the service and maintenance work you have the requisite knowledge and experience of. - All other maintenance work may only be carried out by an authorised service workshop. - Make sure that every defect is rectified immediately, according to the instructions. - · Follow the instructions exactly! - Do not adjust/replace safety hydraulic/ electrical components on the crane, as you can cause dangerous accidents.
+Only an authorised service workshop can do these actions. - All other work to rectify faults must be performed by personnel in an authorised service workshop!